 WHAT IS THE STANDARD CEILING HEIGHT?

 The National Construction Code states that habitable rooms must have a standard home ceiling height of 2400mm (2.4 metres).
-Habitable rooms include bedrooms, living room, dining room, family room, and any other rooms that you spend bulk amounts of time in.
+Habitable rooms include bedrooms, living room, dining room, family room, and other rooms where you spend most of your time.

 On the other hand, you’ve got your non-habitable rooms, which sounds like something you WOULDN’T have in your home, but they are the rooms that you spend infrequent time in, such as kitchen, bathroom, toilet, laundry, and hallways.
 The regulation ceiling height for these spaces is 2100mm (2.1 metres).

 WHY IS CEILING HEIGHT SO IMPORTANT?

 Have you watched a tall person walk under a ceiling fan?
 I know, and I hold my breath.
-Safety is your most obvious reason for setting minimum ceiling heights and why the average ceiling height in Queensland homes is actually 2700mm (2.7 metres).
+Safety is your most obvious reason for setting minimum ceiling heights and why the average ceiling height in Queensland homes is 2700mm (2.7 metres).

 Another reason for higher ceilings is the cooling of the room.
 The higher the ceilings in a room, the more allowance for heat to rise further from the ground.
 This means conditions at “people height” are vastly improved.
 This is an incredibly important function of raised ceiling heights in a state as warm as Queensland.

 WHAT IF CEILINGS DON’T MEET THE AUSTRALIAN STANDARD CEILING HEIGHT?

-It can be a tricky situation and something you need to be aware of when hunting for a new home.
+It can be a tricky situation and something you need to know when hunting for a new home.
 We come across ceilings that are not standard during our pre purchase building inspections in Brisbane.
-In this circumstance, my top piece of advice in this circumstance is simply DON’T buy the house.
+In this circumstance, my top piece of advice is simply to DON’T buy the house.